Why Static Analysis Misses Mobile Threats — And What Continuous Security Testing Can Catch

 Here's the harsh reality: In 2024, over 75% of mobile apps contained at least one vulnerability, and unpatched flaws contributed to 60% of data breaches.
 While development teams are pushing updates multiple times per week, security testing often happens only once per release cycle - if at all.

-Traditional DevSecOps for mobile apps looks like this:
+Traditional mobile app security testing often looks like this:

 - Static code analysis during development (catches maybe 30% of real vulnerabilities)